JohnRosedelCortan/AWD-Seatwork-1-1-CJ-25/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  Short Description.
   The Cortan Transactions Website is a simple and user-friendly platform for managing account transactions.
 It allows users to start with an initial balance, perform deposits and withdrawals, and view a detailed transaction history in real time.
 Designed with a professional and engaging interface, it ensures a smooth financial management experience.
 </div>

 <br />